roblav96/ios-runtime-docs/how-to/ObjC-Subclassing.md

 ## Limitations

 * You shouldn't extend an already extended class
-* You can't override static methods
+* You can't override static methods or properties
 * You can't expose static methods or properties